northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmrunningjobs.md

 sbatch my_job.sh
 :::

-For more information on the `SBATCH` directives that can be used in the script, please refer to [sbatch manual].
+For more information on the `SBATCH` directives that can be used in the script, please refer to the [sbatch manual] from Schedmd.

 Request a specific amount of memory in the job script if calculations require more than the default 2GB per allocated code.
 The example script below requests 100GB of memory (`--mem=100G`).
 Use one capital letter to abbreviate the unit of memory (i.e., kilo `K`, mega `M`, giga `G`, and tera `T`) with the `--mem=` option, as that is what Slurm expects to see: